zohiba/OpenShift-Features/Enable Disable network connectivity across projects.md

 # Developer Features on OpenShift 4

-## Enable Disable connectivity across projects
+## How to enable/disable connectivity across projects(project namespaces) in an OpenShift 4 cluster

 ### Prerequisites